-6.7 For successful certification, the canine team shall

-- a) first pass the odor recognition assessment; - b) locate a minimum of one buried training aid within the buried operational assessment, and; - c) complete the remaining required and optional assessments achieving at least an overall 90% positive alert rate and an overall false alert rate not to exceed 10%, as defined and calculated in ANSI/ASB Std 088.
+- 6.7 For successful certification, the canine team shall - a) first pass the odor recognition assessment; - b) locate a minimum of one buried training aid within the buried operational assessment, and; - c) complete the remaining required and optional assessments achieving at least an overall 90% positive alert rate and an overall false alert rate not to exceed 10%, as defined and calculated in ANSI/ASB Std 088.

-The canine team should be able to locate all training aid(s) within 3 ft (\sim 1 m) from the source without disturbing the training aid(s), regardless of the height of the source, barring environmental conditions deemed relevant by the certifying official(s).
+The canine team should be able to locate all target odortraining aid(s) within 3 ft $(\sim 1 \text{ m})$ from the source without disturbing the training aid(s), regardless of the height of the source, barring extenuating environmental conditions deemed relevant by the certifying official(s).